-Elizabeth (Abbie Lee) marries a brilliant, wise and wealthy doctor named Henry (Ciaran Hinds).
-She is soon introduced to her large new mansion which she will call home.
-Her dreams and long term desires are finally being fulfilled- she now owns a big home with a wardrobe of endless amounts of clothing, jewels, an indoor swimming pool, lots of money and servants by her side (played by Carla Gugino & Matthew Beard).
-But while Elizabeth is getting the tour of her new home from her husband, she notices a room that she hasn’t been introduced to yet.
-After questioning this mystery room with her husband, he tells her that this is the one off-limits room and she is said never to go in there.
-Elizabeth agrees and at first respects her husband’s wishes.
-But when her new husband has to go away on a work trip, she is naturally tempted to investigate and is curious as to what her husband could be hiding from her.
+Elizabeth (Abbie Lee) marries a brilliant, wise, wealthy doctor named Henry (Ciaran Hinds).
+She is soon introduced to her large new mansion, which she will call home.
+Her dreams and long-term desires are finally being fulfilled- she now owns a big home with a wardrobe of endless clothing, jewels, an indoor swimming pool, lots of money and servants by her side (played by Carla Gugino & Matthew Beard).
+But while Elizabeth is getting the tour of her new home from her husband, she notices a room she hasn’t been introduced to.
+After questioning this mystery room with her husband, he tells her this is the one off-limits room, and she is told never to go in there.
+Elizabeth agrees and, at first, respects her husband’s wishes.
+But when her new husband has to go away on a work trip, she is naturally tempted to investigate and is curious about what her husband could be hiding from her.

 While it makes sense to have Elizabeth as a leading character in this film, the performance from Abbie Lee is relatively average.
-I’ll clarify and say she isn’t horrible here, nor is she terrific, but it’s merely a performance that is nothing new when I compare it to other films with similar plots and setups.
+I’ll clarify and say she isn’t horrible here or terrific, but it’s merely a performance that is nothing new when I compare it to other films with similar plots and setups.
 A more enjoyable performance was given by Elizabeth’s Husband, played by Ciaran Hinds.
-His character continually arouses suspicions and gives off a somewhat “I’m evil” vibe whenever he is present on screen.
+His character continually arouses suspicions and gives off a somewhat “I’m evil” vibe whenever he is present on the screen.

-Visually I can see the director has attempted to be creative with the style of filming.
+Visually, the director has attempted to be creative with the filming style.
 Some of these choices are stunning to look at visually.
-At certain moments I can honestly understand why the director takes the time to film long/extended scenes, and the style can be stunning to enjoy.
-At other times we have the use of split screens which is also a nice touch, but I didn’t feel that it was required nor did it think it was used throughout the film to help build tension.
-The film’s overall look is also rather dark, and the use of dark/passionate colours such as red are used throughout the film too, which is fun to see.
-In the end, I feel some movie audiences will find pleasure with this style of filming and its style of direction.
+At certain moments, I can understand why the director takes the time to film long/extended scenes, and the style can be stunning to enjoy.
+At other times, we have the use of split screens, which is also a nice touch, but I didn’t feel that it was required, nor did I think it was used throughout the film to help build tension.
+The film’s overall look is also rather dark, and dark/intense colours such as red are used throughout the film too, which is fun to see.
+In the end, I feel some movie audiences will find pleasure in this style of filming and its style of direction.

-Overall, I found elements of enjoyment while watching Elizabeth Harvest, but at the end, as the credits rolled down, I felt the film didn’t provide features that were new or fresh.
+Overall, I found elements of enjoyment while watching Elizabeth Harvest, but in the end, as the credits rolled down, I felt the film didn’t provide new or fresh features.
 Some of these reasons relate to our leading actress.
-The film has a pleasing setup, but its mysteries were either predictable or perhaps a little hard to accept.
-The film’s style is somewhat optimistic, but I do feel it won’t be for everyone.
-If you desire a film which is a slow-burning sci-fi thriller this could be something you may find pleasure in.
+The film has a good setup, but its mysteries are predictable or hard to accept.
+The film’s style is somewhat optimistic, but it won’t be for everyone.
+If you desire a slow-burning sci-fi film, this could be something you may find pleasure in.